 ARTICLE I. Pension Board of Trustees

 Name.
-The name of the pension fund shall be the “NFPD Volunteer Firefighter Pension Fund” (referred to as the "Pension Fund") for the benefit of the volunteer firefighters of the Nederland Fire Protection District (“NFPD” or "District").
+The name of the pension fund shall be the “NFPD Volunteer Firefighter Pension Fund” (referred to as the "Pension Fund") for the benefit of the volunteer firefighters of the Nederland Fire Protection District (“NFPD” ).

 Fund Pension Board of Trustees.
 There is hereby created and established a Pension Board of Trustees of the NFPD Volunteer Firefighter Pension Fund (referred to as the "Pension Board").
 The Pension Board shall consist of:

-The members of the Board of Directors of the District (referred to as the "NFPD Board"), who shall serve terms equal to their term on the NFPD Board; and
+The members of the Board of Directors of the District (referred to as the "NFPD District Board"), who shall serve terms equal to their term on the NFPD Board; and

 Two eligible volunteer firefighters of the NFPD pursuant to § 31-30-1132, C.R.S.
 For purposes of serving on the Pension Board, an eligible member shall include (i) an active member; (ii) a retired member; or (iii) a retired member who has returned to active service pursuant to a Resolution of the NFPD District Board permitting a retiree to return to active service.

-Interested volunteer firefighters shall be elected by the eligible volunteer firefighters of the NFPD to serve two-year terms, except that, at the initial election following adoption of these Bylaws, one volunteer firefighter shall be elected for two years and one for one year.
+Interested, eligible volunteer firefighters shall be elected by the eligible volunteer firefighters of the NFPD to serve two-year terms, except that, at the initial election following adoption of these Bylaws, one volunteer firefighter shall be elected for two years and one for one year.
 Said election shall take place once a year for any seat open each year.
+Eligible firefighters can serve a total of four years in total.

 The Pension Board shall annually call for nominations of eligible volunteers wanting to sit on the Pension Board, prior to holding an election to fill any open seat(s) pursuant to the Bylaws.
 If more eligible volunteers express interest than there are seats open, an election shall be held through secret ballot, with one vote available per eligible volunteer.
 The person who obtains the most votes in an election shall be appointed to serve on the Pension Board.

-In the event that a volunteer firefighter resigns from the Pension Board or is otherwise unable or ineligible to serve during his or her term of office, there shall be another call for nominations and vote to replace the resigning or ineligible member, within ninety (90) days of the member's resignation, to serve for the remainder of the term.
+If a volunteer firefighter resigns from the Pension Board or is otherwise unable or ineligible to serve during his or her term of office, there shall be another call by the Pension Board for nominations and vote to replace the resigning or ineligible member, within ninety (90) days of the member's resignation, to serve for the remainder of the term.
 If no member volunteers, the remaining Trustees may appoint another member to serve until the remainder of the term.

-No member of the Pension Board shall be precluded from becoming a participant of the Fund, subject to the requirements for eligibility and in accordance with any legal requirements to disclose and recuse him or herself from voting on any increase to pension benefits which the member will currently receive while serving as a member of the Pension Board.
+No member of the Pension Board shall be precluded from becoming a participant of the Fund, subject to the requirements for eligibility and in accordance with any legal requirements to disclose and recuse him or herself from voting on any increase to pension benefits which the member will currently receive (or receive in the future) while serving as a member of the Pension Board.

-The Treasurer of the NFPD Board shall be the Treasurer of the Pension Fund for a term equal to the Treasurer's tenure on the NFPD Board.
+The Treasurer of the NFPD Board shall be the Treasurer of the Pension Board for a term equal to the Treasurer's tenure on the NFPD Board.
 At the first Pension Board meeting following the election of the volunteer members each year and the completion of an oath of office for any newly elected or appointed volunteer member(s) of the Pension Board, the NFPD Board shall appoint a President and Secretary from its members.

 Board Powers and Duties.
 The Pension Board shall have the power and responsibility to: